 Questions are essential in education, but there are some who rarely ask them.
 This disposition shows a profound lake of curiosity.
-Curiosity is what opens us to the draw of questions.
+Curiosity is what opens us to the attraction of questions.
 Curiosity is closely akin to freedom.
-Curiosity is the mind acting with its own sense of self-determination- confident that it is safe in its own leasure.
+Curiosity is the mind acting with its own sense of self-determination-- confident that it is safe in its own leisure.

 Curiosity is more important in education than fear because we were born for freedom and not slavery.
 Everything that we fear in life while eventually sink into the sands of time, particularly death and taxes, and everything that is beautiful and lovely is not only eternal but will delight our souls with its pregnant meaning.